lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 could support the interaction between the constrained devices and applications in more traditional networks.

-Today, diverse sizes of constrained devices with different resources and capabilities are becoming connected.
-Mobile personal gadgets, building-automation devices, cellular phones, machine-to-machine (M2M) devices, and other devices benefit from interacting with other "things" nearby or somewhere in the Internet.
+Today, constrained devices with different resources and capabilities are becoming connected.
+Mobile personal gadgets,
+building-automation devices, cellular phones, machine-to-machine (M2M) devices, and other devices benefit from interacting with other "things" nearby or somewhere in the Internet.
 With this, the Internet of Things (IoT)